songyang722/coursera/Google Data Analytics/note.md

 Data-Driven Decision-Making: using facts to guide business strategy

-Gut Instinct sometimes can be a problem. -> Blending data(facts) with business knowledg(gut instinct).
+~~Gut Instinct sometimes can be a problem.~~ Blending data(facts) with business knowledg(gut instinct).

+### WEEK2 ###

+Analytical Skills: qualities and characteristics associated with solving problems using facts **curiosity, understanding context, having a technical mindset, data design, and data strategy** (context is the condition in which something exists or happens a technical mindset is the ability to break things down into smaller steps or pieces and work with them in an orderly and logical way data design is how you organize information data strategy is the management of the people, processes and tools used in data analysis)